droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./contrib/linearize/linearize.py - The original linearization script. *[Added in 0.9](https://github.com/bitcoin/bitcoin/commit/701f6c35bc493739eb0acc97da828c992772cbeb) under a different name, then [moved to ./contrib/linearize/linearize-hashes.py in 0.10](https://github.com/bitcoin/bitcoin/pull/4757)*.

-./contrib/linearize/linearize-data.py - Step 2 in linearization. [*Added in 0.10*](https://github.com/bitcoin/bitcoin/pull/4757).
+./contrib/linearize/linearize-data.py - Step 2 in linearization.
+Takes the list of incoming block hashes and generates a full, in-order blockchain in one output file. *[Added in 0.10](https://github.com/bitcoin/bitcoin/pull/4757)*.

-./contrib/linearize/linearize-hashes.py - Step 1 in linearization. [*Moved from ./contrib/linearize/linearize.py in 0.10*](https://github.com/bitcoin/bitcoin/pull/4757).
+./contrib/linearize/linearize-hashes.py - Step 1 in linearization.
+Uses the *getblockhash* RPC call to get all the block hashes from block X to block Y and print them to the command line. *[Moved from ./contrib/linearize/linearize.py in 0.10](https://github.com/bitcoin/bitcoin/pull/4757)*.

 ./contrib/linearize/README.md - Explains how to use everything.

 **./contrib/macdeploy** - [Used to create a .dmg package for Bitcoin Core.](https://github.com/bitcoin/bitcoin/commit/6eaa1b36fcf5a3b28c2440a3cf8ab4780f1afef9) [Uses a detached signature repo so that anybody can grab the appropriate sigs.](https://github.com/bitcoin/bitcoin/pull/6269) (Cory Fields/"theuni" is the only person who can actually generate the sigs, which he then uploads to the [sig repo](https://github.com/bitcoin/bitcoin-detached-sigs).)
-Used to make Core compatible with Apple’s "Gatekeeper" scheme. *Graphics files have been removed.*
+Used to make Core compatible with Apple’s "Gatekeeper" scheme. *Graphics files have been removed from this listing.*

 ./contrib/macdeploy/custom_dsstore.py - Creates a custom .DS_Store file added to DMG files that deploy Bitcoin Core software to end users.
 (The file allows for background images and other features.) *[Added in 0.13](https://github.com/bitcoin/bitcoin/pull/7192)*.